 We are developing a portfolio of ocean robotic vehicles and manipulators controlled by our multi-layered software suite.
 This software provides sensed perception of the environment combined with guidance, navigation, and control of the vehicle.
 Additionally, the software suite provides cutting-edge intelligence to control the dual arm manipulators to perform dexterous tasks.
 Complex task execution without a high-bandwidth tether to the robot necessitates a command-and-control architecture that permits local command authority as well as a level of self-sufficiency to execute high-level, human-directed tasks.
-Many studies have demonstrated that naive implementation of autonomy can result in opaque systems unless a focus of the system architecture is the interdependence between human and robotic system.
+Many studies have demonstrated that naive implementation of autonomy can result in opaque systems - meaning that it is difficult to explain their outcomes - unless a focus of the system architecture is the interdependence between human and robotic systems.
 Besides basing our success metrics on operator mental burden, advances in three key areas will differentiate this architecture.
 Those areas are automatic task planning, probabilistic-based perception, and novel data compression.